Interviews: In conversation with the builders of a future-proof Netherlands

 The KIN network is bursting with people who are working hard all year round to make the Netherlands climate-proof for the future.
-This summer, we are pressing pause for a moment and letting 10 of them tell their stories.
+This summer, we are pressing pause for a moment and letting a couple of them tell their story.

 Go to the interview with: